sr229/code-server-openshift/README.md

 - For OpenShift use the `chinodesuuu/coder:openshift` image.
 - Kubernetes and anything else can use the `chinodesuuu/coder:vanilla`/`chinodesuuu/coder:latest` image.
+- A codercom-like stack is `chinodesuuu/coder:ubuntu` image.
+This does not work in OpenShift, unfortunately.

 > Keep in mind that Coder in Kubernetes does not play well with non-PVC mounts, `sudo` tends to fail to work with the volume mount on `hostMount` or NFS volumes, so make sure you set `nosuid` for the mount.